Michael I Cerularius

-Michael I of Constantinople (Cerularius or Keroularios; Μιχαὴλ Κηρουλάριος; c.
+Michael I of Constantinople (born Michael Cerularius; Μιχαὴλ Κηρουλάριος; c.
 1000 – 21 January 1059) was the Ecumenical Patriarch of Constantinople from 1043 to 1059.
 His disputes with Pope Leo IX over church practices in the 11th century played a role in the events that led to the Great Schism in 1054.

 Background

 Michael Cerularius was born in Constantinople around 1000 and joined the Church at a young age.

 Schism

 Michael I quarreled with Pope Leo IX over church practices in which the Roman Church differed from Constantinople, particularly the use of unleavened bread in the Eucharist.
 Dissenting opinions were also exchanged over other theological and cultural issues, ranging from the issue of papal supremacy in the Church to the Filioque clause and other disagreements between the patriarchates.

 In 1054, Pope Leo IX sent a letter to Michael I, citing a large portion of the Donation of Constantine believing it genuine:

-"The first pope who used it [the Donation] in an official act and relied upon it, was Leo IX; in a letter of 1054 to Michael Cærularius, Patriarch of Constantinople, he cites the "Donatio" to show that the Holy See possessed both an earthly and a heavenly imperium, the royal priesthood".
+The first pope who used it [the Donation] in an official act and relied upon it, was Leo IX; in a letter of 1054 to Michael Cærularius, Patriarch of Constantinople, he cites the "Donatio" to show that the Holy See possessed both an earthly and a heavenly imperium, the royal priesthood.

-Some scholars say that this letter of September 1053, the text of which is available in Jacques Paul Migne, Patrologia Latina, vol. 143, coll.
-744–769, was never actually dispatched, but was set aside, and that the papal reply actually sent was the softer but still harsh letter Scripta tuae of January 1054.
+Some scholars say that this letter of September 1053, was never actually dispatched, but was set aside, and that the papal reply actually sent was the softer but still harsh letter Scripta tuae of January 1054.

 Pope Leo IX assured Michael I that the donation was completely genuine, not a fable or old wives' tale, arguing that only the apostolic successor to Peter possessed primacy in the Church.

-This letter of Pope Leo IX addressed both to Patriarch Michael I and Archbishop Leo of Ohrid, was in response to a letter sent by Archbishop Leo to Bishop John of Trani that categorically attacked the customs of the Latin Church that differed from those of the Greeks.
+This letter of Pope Leo IX, addressed both to Patriarch Michael I and to Archbishop Leo of Ohrid, constituted a response to a letter which Archbishop Leo had sent in 1053 to Bishop John of Trani in Apulia and which categorically attacked customs of the Latin Church that differed from those of the Greek Church.

 Especially criticised were the Roman traditions of fasting on the Saturday Sabbath and consecration of unleavened bread.
-Leo IX in his letter accused Constantinople of historically being a center of heresies and claimed in emphatic terms the primacy of the bishop of Rome over the patriarch of Constantinople.
-Michael I would have none of it.
+Leo IX in his letter accused Constantinople of historically being a center of heresies (referring to Nestorius, Acacius, Sergius I, John VII and other patriarchs who at various points supported Arianism, Monothelitism and iconoclasm) and claimed in emphatic terms the primacy of the bishop of Rome over the patriarch of Constantinople.
+In the light of the memory of the saeculum obscurum being fresh, Michael I would have none of it.
 It can be argued that in 1054, Michael's letter to Leo IX initiated the events which followed because it claimed the title "Ecumenical patriarch" and addressed Pope Leo IX as "brother" rather than "father".